TIMM (TV)

 TIMM (stylized as TiMM.) was a German language free-to-air cable and satellite service from Germany targeting gay male audiences.
 It was first launched on November 1, 2008.
-It was also available over a live stream.
+It was also available over livestream.

-TIMM is a general lifestyle and entertainment channel with an array of programming including dramas, comedies, films, lifestyle series and more.
+TIMM is a general lifestyle and entertainment channel with various programming, including dramas, comedies, films, and lifestyle series.
 As of February 1, 2009 it airs 24/7.
 In January 2010, the Deutsche Fernsehwerke GmbH, owner of TIMM, applied for insolvency proceedings.
 TIMM stopped airing via Astra 1L as of 22 February 2010, and was available via cable only.